pharmaverse/pharmaversesdtm/README.md

 ### Data Formats

 Each dataset is provided in both RDA and CSV formats.
-The `.rda` files are used within the R package and saved in the [data](https://github.com/pharmaverse/pharmaversesdtm/tree/main/data) folder.
-The `.csv` files are saved in the [inst/extdata/](https://github.com/pharmaverse/pharmaversesdtm/tree/main/inst/extdata) folder.
+The `.rda` files are used within the R package and saved in the [data](https://github.com/pharmaverse/pharmaversesdtm/tree/main/data) folder, while the `.csv` files are saved in the [inst/extdata/](https://github.com/pharmaverse/pharmaversesdtm/tree/main/inst/extdata) folder.

 ## Naming Conventions {#naming}